Complete the Online Application.

 - A minimum of one (1) page and a maximum of two (2) pages in length per question.

 8. Practice Related Issue

-Applicants must submit a practice related issue that will serve as the focus of the capstone project.
-This submission must include the significance and impact of the project to nursing and health care
+Applicants must submit a practice related issue that will serve as the focus of the translational research project.
+This submission must include the significance and impact of the project to nursing and health care.

 9. TOEFL Scores (if applicable)

 If English is not your primary language you will need to submit a copy of your TOEFL scores.
 For more information about this test, visit www.toefl.org.